How to Tag The Share Buttons Widget for Figma to Elementor?

 5. In the Label field, you can select the share button text.

-7. Once done, click on the Save button to complete the tagging.
+7. Once done, click the Save button to complete the tagging, and you’ll see a Tagged successfully message.

 exported template with share buttons